 20. Shop at a local artisan supermarket

 Paris is quite literally foodie heaven!
-Here are a selection of my favourite foodie spots to put on your Paris bucketlist:
+Here is a selection of my favourite foodie spots to put on your Paris bucket list:

 21. Try some inventive French pastries